TL;DR

 What is a 'Chronic' Condition?
 A chronic condition is one that continues indefinitely, has no known cure, and is managed with medication, check-ups, or devices.
 Gradual, age-related hearing loss falls into this category.

 ✅ Diagnostics for New Symptoms: If you suddenly experience hearing loss, tinnitus (ringing in the ears), dizziness, or pain, PMI is invaluable.
-It will cover the costs of:
+It may cover the costs of:

 ✅ Treatment for Acute Conditions: If the diagnosis reveals a treatable, acute condition, your policy would likely cover: